ariakerstein/hugo-2021/content/posts/sundayDriving.md

 road/conditions.
 In contrast the rocket must be planned perfectly at the outset.
 I drive.

 ## Why not monday?
 Monday?
 Monday is when the rubber hits the road.
 I always have hated Monday.
 You might think that a well-laid plan for the week would make Monday awesome.
 So why not?
 Not sure but my aim is to connect Sunday awesomeness so it bleeds into Monday.

-Let's see if I can come back with a better answer.
-More to come....
+Experiment: Attempt to simply focus on priorities by jotting them on an index card - one side.
+Don’t bother with anything else, just focus on this list to the brutal exclusion of all else.
+Let’s see how we do.
+Oh, keep slack turned off :).